-Changes in Legislation
+Changes in Legislation and Regulations

-There can be no assurance that certain laws applicable to the Fund including income tax laws, government incentive programs and the treatment of mutual fund trusts under the Income Tax Act will not be changed in a manner which adversely affects the Fund or the Unitholders.
+There can be no assurance that certain laws applicable to the Fund, including income tax laws, government incentive programs, the treatment of mutual fund trusts under the Income Tax Act and securities legislation applicable to the Fund will not be changed in a manner which adversely affects the Fund or the Unitholders.
+If such laws change, such changes could have a negative effect upon the value of the Fund, the Units and upon investment opportunities of the Fund.